 - No matter how many tools for picking ideas exist, brainstorms with the real people are still effective.

 - Lists and digests always well-received.
 Create a list of tools you need for the perfect article or top of educational SEO platforms or best books relevant to your niche.

 - Interact with the audience.
 People love quizzes and games.
 It will take you more time to create an interesting quiz, but such posts usually bring a lot of traffic.
 I find qzzr useful for this purpose.

 - Check competitors’ most popular articles.
 Even if you’re trying to rise above it and not to steal their ideas, check them to make sure that they don’t steal yours.

 - You can write few articles on the same topic just changing the direction.
 For example, “How to collect keywords for the online store / blog / small business and so on”.
 Some steps could be the same, but there is always something specific in any thread.

 - Take a look at the calendar.
 Maybe there are some events or occasions you can write about.

 Running an SEO blog and advising on such topics, you should always keep track of all SEO factors on your site.
 You wouldn’t trust a bald hairdresser or a tattooist without tattoos, would you?

-There are a lot of ways to come up with the new ideas for SEO blog post.
+There are a lot of ways to come up with new ideas for SEO blog posts.
 I’m convinced that the most efficient one is to pay attention to the questions people ask on Google.

 I’ve suggested 5 ways to collect topic ideas: Google operators, Serpstat, Quora, Niche Laboratory, Answer the public.
 Of course, it’s not an ultimate list, but now you have few alternatives and can choose the most convenient way for you.